 4 – Getting Too Cold

 Getting too cold is something that can cause a rhododendron to curl its leaves as well.
-During the winter months, it isn’t uncommon for cold wind to cause a rhododendron’s leaves to curl.
+During the winter months, it isn’t uncommon for cold wind to cause this plant’s leaves to curl.

-When the temperatures are above freezing, it’s going to be good to give the rhododendron a deep watering.
+When the temperatures are above freezing, it’s going to be good to give it a deep watering.
 This gives it enough moisture to work with so that it can survive.

 Experts recommend giving rhododendrons water that goes about ten inches down.
-Watering the rhododendron slowly with a steady drip of water is ideal.
+Watering them slowly with a steady drip of water is ideal.